urbanware-org/vicecity/gedit/README.md

 How to install:

-1. First, close all running instances of *gedit*.
+1. Close all running instances of *gedit*.

-1. Download the preferred flavor of the color scheme or both.
+1. Download the color scheme files.

-1. Copy the file (or files) into the *gedit* color scheme directory.
-Details about the location of that directory can be found inside the [*GNOME Wiki*](https://wiki.gnome.org/Projects/GtkSourceView/StyleSchemes).
+1. Copy the files into the *gedit* color scheme directory.<br> Details about the location of that directory can be found inside the [*GNOME Wiki*](https://wiki.gnome.org/Projects/GtkSourceView/StyleSchemes).

+1. Start *gedit* and open the preferences for fonts and colors.

-1. Start *gedit* and set the preferred *Vice City* color scheme inside the preferences.
+1. Add the *Vice City* color schemes and set the preferred one.